Brandonmorsework/Deli-cious_Capstone2/README.md

 # The Deli-cious Deli - Brandon Morse

-## The Deli-cious Deli is an Application that Allows a customer to buy sandwiches, chips and drinks and checkout their order and receive a receipt just as they would in an in-person Deli.
+## The Deli-cious Deli is an application that allows a customer to buy sandwiches, chips and drinks and checkout their order and receive a receipt just as they would in an in-person deli.

 ## User Stories